 Speccy is a simple little System Information tool.
 It provides detailed information about your computer.
 It includes a summary and information about the following:

 - Operating System

 - Hard Drives

 This information can be very useful when trying to troubleshoot potential problems with your computer.

-procexp (process explorer) is like a beefed up version of Windows Task Manager, and gives detailed information about the current CPU and Memory Usage, as well as which processes are running.
-Again, this information can be very useful when trying to figure out a problem with you computer.
+procexp (process explorer) is like a beefed-up version of Windows Task Manager and gives detailed information about the current CPU and Memory Usage, as well as which processes are running.
+Again, this information can be very useful when trying to figure out a problem with your computer.